 Zacatón is a thermal water-filled sinkhole that is part of a group of unusual karst formations near the Sierra de Tamaulipas.
 With a total depth of 339 m, it is one of the deepest known water-filled sinkholes in the world.

 How deep is the El Zacatón cenote?
-With a diameter of 140 meters, El Zacatón is 339 m deep which makes it the deepest cenote on the planet and it was NASA was in charge of verifying its depth using a robotic submarine.
+With a diameter of 140 meters, El Zacatón is 339 m deep, which makes it the deepest cenote on the planet.
+The depth was verified using a robotic submarine called DEPTHX, the mission sponsored by NASA.

 The Deep Phreatic Thermal Explorer (DEPTHX), which carried out the exploration, was created by Carnegie Mellon University as part of its tests to go to Europa, one of Jupiter’s moons, and the mission was sponsored by NASA.